dropwizard/dropwizard/docs/source/manual/core.rst

         # The syslog facility to which statements will be sent.
         facility: local0

-.. _man-core-testing-services:
+.. _man-core-testing-applications:

-Testing Services
+Testing Applications
 ================

-All of Dropwizard's APIs are designed with testability in mind, so even your services can have unit
+All of Dropwizard's APIs are designed with testability in mind, so even your applications can have unit
 tests:

 .. code-block:: java

-    public class MyServiceTest {
+    public class MyApplicationTest {
         private final Environment environment = mock(Environment.class);
-        private final MyService service = new MyService();
+        private final MyApplication application = new MyApplication();
         private final MyConfiguration config = new MyConfiguration();

         @Before